zynesis/nzia-website/content/_index.en.md

           body: Alice then decides to send some money to her husband Bob by a free P2P transfer, to pick up some groceries on his way home; Except this is not a normal P2P transfer from phone to phone.
         - image: alice4
           image_alt: Bob holding up and looking at his NZIA debit card
           body: Bob is a more traditional kind of guy and prefers the plastic debit card issued to him from the local bank, over using a smart phone.
-Through NZIA, the CBDC is transferred seamlessly from Alice’s mobile wallet directly to Bob’s physical card; She deposits the rest of her money into her savings account.
+Through NZIA, CBDC is transferred seamlessly from Alice’s mobile wallet directly to Bob’s physical card; She deposits the rest of her money into her savings account.
         - image: alice5
           image_alt: CASH-ONLY sign with rain in front of it
           body: It’s getting later on in the evening and the weather starts to get dicey.
 Unbeknownst to Bob, due to adverse conditions on the main island the payment network on his island has totally lost connection to the main network.
 Typically, in these scenarios, signs would go up at merchants letting people know system is down, so cash-only.